Updated 21 Mar 2024

 As a fosterer for the brilliant Many Tears Rescue I know that this is their remedy for dodgy tummies.
 As a raw feeder after doing Canine Nutrition study I too tend to turn my nose up at what my mum used years ago.
 BUT!
 My terrier gets pancreatitis and I manage a low fat diet which includes whitefish.
 Chappie is always in reserve for when she has a "turn".
 Using it now for my 11yr old collie lurcher with colitis and it works but I want to work around it to vary the cereals.

-Doggy Christine Hordley one year ago
+Doggy Christine Hordley 2 years ago

 I agree